trezor/trezor-suite/packages/connect-webextension/README.md

 -   `yarn workspace @trezor/connect-iframe build:core-module`
 -   `yarn workspace @trezor/connect-popup dev`

-Now you should be able to import from this package, or use directly `build/trezor-connect-webextension.js`.
-Popup is running on your localhost, just use it in TrezorConnect.init({ connectSrc: ... })
+After completing these steps, you can import from @trezor/connect-webextension or directly use the built file `build/trezor-connect-webextension.js`.
+The popup will run on your localhost, and you can specify it in the TrezorConnect.init({ connectSrc: ... }).

-## Roadmap

--   [x] merge to develop branch
--   [x] release to npm under beta channel
--   [ ] public release